coq/ceps/text/042-unify-definition-fixpoint-syntax.md

     the first chapter to be about the core language that the kernel understands.
 We couldn't give examples using `Theorem` because this command always open the proof mode.
-Yet, it is important to be able to explain that the kernel can accept to define opaque constants, i.e. constants with a body which behave like axioms.
+Yet, it is important to be able to explain that the kernel can define opaque constants, i.e. constants with a body which behave like axioms.

-  - Would allow deprecating the akward `Proof @term` syntax.
+  - It would allow deprecating the akward `Proof @term` syntax.

 - Fixing the inconsistent semantics of `Theorem` and `Theorem ... with`.
 The first syntax form behaves like `Definition` but the